hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/NetworkConfiguration.md

 ***Note:*** *You can use port ranges and/or comma separated ports.*

-As you can see in the programmatic configuration, if you want to add only one port you use the method `addOutboundPort`.
-If a group of ports needs to be added, then the method `addOutboundPortDefinition` is used.
+As shown in the programmatic configuration, you use the method `addOutboundPort` to add only one port.
+If you need to add a group of ports, then use the method `addOutboundPortDefinition`.

-In the declarative one, the element `ports` can be used for both (for single and multiple port definitions).
+In the declarative configuration, the element `ports` can be used for both single and multiple port definitions.

 ### Reuse Address